The best depth for carp fishing is not one fixed number.

 Quick Start

-- Fish shallow when water is warming, natural food is active, and carp are clearly feeding
+- in spring, start shallow when water is warming and natural food is active

-- Fish mid-depth transitions when carp are holding close to feeding zones
+- in summer, look for mid-depth holding water close to feeding areas

 What Depth Do Carp Feed In Most Often?